Linda Rivadeneyra, LMFT,. license#34416

-I am trained in EMDR (eye movement desensitization reprocessing).
+I am trained in EMDR (eye movement desensitization and reprocessing).
 I am excited to share this practice to my psychotherapy sessions with clients.
 I have trained in Parts 1, 2 & 3 of Laurel Parnell's Attachment Focused EMDR (Relational, part of Therapy, not just a technique).

 I began working in mental health in 1992 and worked many years in Community Mental Health or with the County of L.A.
 I supervised interns and mental health workers for many years and am an experienced Manager.

 I operated my private practice on a part time basis for many years, and transitioned into full-time private practice.